niranjanbala/remoteinbound.com/NETLIFY_DEPLOYMENT_GUIDE.md

 ### **Step 1: Access Netlify Dashboard**
 1. Go to [https://app.netlify.com](https://app.netlify.com)
 2. Login to your Netlify account
-3. Find your RemoteInbound site in the dashboard
+3. Find your Remote Inbound site in the dashboard

 ### **Step 2: Navigate to Environment Variables**
 1. Click on your site name